 Patent database Espacenet

-You can check whether your invention has already been invented in the worldwide online search system for patents, Espacenet.
-This database contains approximately 90 million patent documents in which technical inventions are described.
+Check if your invention has been invented before in Espacenet, the worldwide online search system for patents.
+This database contains approximately 90 million patent documents describing technical inventions.

 Dutch patent register

-You can use the Dutch patent register in order to investigate whether a patent is still valid in the Netherlands.
+Use the Dutch patent register to see whether a patent is still valid in the Netherlands.
 This database contains information about published patent applications, patent rights and certificates in the Netherlands since 1912.

 The European register

-The European Patent Register contains all the publicly available information on European patent applications as they pass through the grant procedure, including oppositions, patent attorney/EPO correspondence and more.
+The European Patent Register contains all the publicly available information on European patent applications as they pass through the grant procedure.
+This includes oppositions, patent attorney/EPO correspondence and more.

-If you would like to know whether a patent is still valid in another country, please refer to the patent register of that country or telephone the national patent office of that country.
-You can find links to the websites of national patent offices on the website of the European Patent Office (EPO).
+Would you like to know if a patent is still valid in another country?
+Please refer to the patent register of that country or telephone the country's national patent office.
+For links to the websites of national patent offices, see the European Patent Office (EPO) website.